 The congregation is stable but ageing, and has very few young families.
 The aim has been to build the congregation by encouraging those who do attend sometimes to attend more often, by encouraging young families to ‘family friendly’ forms of service, and by providing services and events that are likely to be well attended, including the traditional services with established congregations.
 This encouragement is tangible in terms of services designed to meet the real needs and improved facilities.

 In parallel, it is hoped that real efforts can be made in the Mission Community to determine what forms of ‘fresh expression’ might reach those who never attend church but nevertheless have some interest in faith-based activities outside the formal church service.
 Establishing ‘fresh expressions’ probably needs to be a shared Mission Community action.

 Luppitt continues to play its part in the joint events and services of the Mission Community, looking to support, and be supported by, the Community.
 Luppitt PCC would like the Mission Community to be able to employ a joint youth worker, although this has not yet been possible.

-The number of Family Services has been increased to two per month replacing one evening prayer service.
 The Family Service has been redesigned to be more easily understood by young people, and a new more ‘family friendly’ service sheet produced.
-The changes have helped to establish the habit of 11:00 am services, and attendance is certainly better than it was at evening prayer.
-The monthly service rota offers two fairly well attended family services.
-One BCP Communion and one Common Worship Communion service per month are provided but less well attended.
+The changes have helped to establish the habit of 11:00 am services.

 A full public address system with hearing loop has been installed in the church, and toilet facilities are now provided for visitors to the church and the churchyard, which are open every day all the year round.